Notice of Pre-AIA or AIA Status

 With respect to claim 10 Borrelli teaches before and/or after moving the motor vehicle to the suitable charging position (see assigned spot and time paragraph 0020), the computing unit of the charging management system determines a stop position and a stop period for the stop position, and that the motor vehicle is moved to the determined stop position and the motor vehicle is parked in the determined stop position for the determined stop period (see charging until finished and move next vehicle on waitlist into position paragraph 0020-24).

-With respect to claim 11 Borreilli teaches the computing unit of the charging management system redetermines the charging strategy for the motor vehicle: when another motor vehicle has transmitted its own charging request for its own battery to the second data transmission unit (see adding vehicles to waitlist and solving parking/path/charging requirements for reporting vehicle).
+With respect to claim 11 Borrelli teaches the computing unit of the charging management system redetermines the charging strategy for the motor vehicle: when another motor vehicle has transmitted its own charging request for its own battery to the second data transmission unit (see adding vehicles to waitlist and solving parking/path/charging requirements for reporting vehicle).

 Claims 1-3, 5-7, 9-10 and 12-16 are rejected under 35 U.S.C.
-102(a)(2) as being anticipated by Yoon (US 20200198489).
+103 as being unpatentable over Yoon (US 20200198489) in view of Song (CN109768561).

 With respect to claims 1-3, 6, and 12-16 Yoon teaches a method for carrying out an automated charging process for a battery of a motor vehicle, the method comprising the following steps:

 transmitting a charging request for the battery of the motor vehicle (see vehicles Fig. 3) from a first data transmission unit (see paragraph 0039: see Fig. 2) to a second data transmission unit (paragraph 0033-34) which is part of a charging management system (see control system infrastructure for example paragraph 0033) and is connected to a computing unit (server) of the charging management system, wherein the charging management system is assigned a parking lot for motor vehicles (Seen bet in Fig. 3/8), and the parking lot includes a plurality of stop positions (see areas and spaces); determining a battery status of the battery (paragraph 0083); determining, by the computing unit of the charging management system, a charging strategy (see Fig. 9) for the motor vehicle for charging the battery taking into account the battery status (see paragraph 0083); moving (see step e Fig. 9) the motor vehicle to a suitable charging position (see charging spaces Fig .3/8) of the parking lot, and charging the battery of the motor vehicle (paragraph 0025 and 83) according to the charging strategy in the suitable charging position by a charging station assigned (see step d Fig. 9) to the suitable charging position at a charging time and for a charging duration (when desired percentage is reached paragraph 0087), wherein at least the charging time and the charging duration arise from the charging strategy.
+Yoon does not teach during periods when the motor vehicle is parked at a stop position, energy stored in the battery can be discharged to an external electrical system according to the charging strategy, and the charging strategy is determined such that sufficient charge remains in the battery for the motor vehicle to continue a planned driving.
+Song teaches during periods when the motor vehicle is parked at a stop position, energy stored in the battery can be discharged to an external electrical system (grid) according to the charging strategy, and the charging strategy (paragraph 3-6 under Specific implementation methods) is determined such that sufficient charge remains in the battery for the motor vehicle to continue a planned driving (see for example paragraphs detailing S34-S36 also see claim 3).
+It would have been obvious to one of ordinary skill in the art at the time of the invention to modify Yoon to include the discharging strategy as seen in Song for the benefit of preserving the vehicle charge to finish a route and user may meet their needs.

 With respect to claim 5 Yoon teaches the battery status or a component of the battery status (see paragraph 0083) is part of the charging request (see step b/c Fig. 9) and/or the battery status is transmitted to the charging management system separately (when charging is desired by user) from the charging request and/or the battery status is transmitted to the charging management system (sent from vehicle or phone to central controller infrastructure) by an external computing unit connected to the charging management system.